Flagship Product XEYAR Patent Pending · US & CA Sister company of XEYAR Ltd.

 Buffered vs Non-Buffered

-12-port LYNX 48 A workplace deployment.
-What each path actually costs and earns over 5 years.
+Reference 12-port LYNX 48 A workplace deployment.
+What each path actually requires, in time, infrastructure, and recurring cost structure.

 Scenario: 12 × LYNX 48 A ports (11.5 kW each) · Existing service: 100 A · 24 kW